Outdoor Wood Protection: How to Waterproof Your Outdoor Wood Structures This Fall and Winter

 Let it dry

-Once you’re finished applying sealant, allow the wood to dry 24 – 48 hours before reinstalling accessories and allowing kids to play on the swing set.
+Once you’re finished applying sealant, allow the wood to dry 24 – 48 hours before reinstalling the swing set accessories and allowing kids to play.
 Sealing your wood playset once a year will help it withstand rain, snow, and wear and tear.

 ProTip: Choose a moderate day with little wind and temperatures between 50 and 90 degrees Fahrenheit for the best results.